 - Keep detergent and other cleaning supplies in one cabinet and out of sight and of reach.

 Once you’re finished working on the house, it’s time to prepare the family car.

 - Don’t leave keys in the car.
 (Or don’t leave your baby alone in the car at all)

-- Install the baby car seat correctly.
+- Make sure to Install a non-toxic baby car seat correctly.

 - Activate child lock at all times.

 - Clear the car of any small items that could be choking hazards.
 These are your spare coins, candies, and even pens.